Daniel J. Frey

 You go through your day and struggle.

-You go to bed and rest your head upon the struggle only to get up the next to do it again.
+You go to bed and rest your head upon the struggle, only to get up the next day to do it again.

 The haters will not stop hating.

-Our strength is not in some decisive battle that will win the war against man's inhumanity.
+Our strength is not in some decisive battle that will win the war against man's self-hate.

-No, our strength is like that single drop of rain.
+No, our strength is like that in a single drop of rain.

-That single drop joins other drops and forms fellowships, communities, organizations.
+That single drop joins with other drops to form fellowships, communities, and organizations.

 Those drops turn into a river.